hariinfo/spark-assignment/README.md

 **NOTE 3:** Since this step is repeated across all tests, I shall skip explaining the read parquet operation for subsequent  "Spark Internals"<br/>

 The count operation, consists of WholeStageCodegen step (as shown below), which uses the cached values.
-Next, it does an InMemoryTableScan (to perform filtering based filter condition in the code)
+Next, it does an InMemoryTableScan (to perform filtering based on filter condition in the code)

 ![DF Caching](data/problem_1_0.png)